cdeck3r/BilderSkript/docs_site/content/post/080_vscode_ide.md

 * [shellchecker](https://github.com/koalaman/shellcheck)

 The shellchecker runs on-the-fly and provides quick fixes for better coding quality of shell scripts.
 The shfmt tool reformats the shell script.
 Use `shift + alt + f` to reformat the script.

+### Git

+Git version control does not work properly in the current vscode image.